UniqueNetwork/unique_evm_marketplace/README.md

 ## Step 4 - Clone Marketplace Code From GitHub

-Open the terminal and execute the following command.
-It will clone both backend and frontend of the marketplace.
+Open the terminal and execute the following commands.
+This will clone both the backend and the frontend of the marketplace.

 ```
 git clone https://github.com/UniqueNetwork/unique_evm_marketplace -b qtz_network